 In the PMBOK Guide, fifth edition, the validate scope process has replaced the verify scope process; therefore, this post is obsolete.
 Please refer to my new blog post on quality control and validate scope.

 The quality control and verify scope processes are important for a project as they ensure that the deliverable is defect free and meets the user’s requirements.

 Since both processes involve inspection and testing many professionals get confused and think that they are the same.
-They have different objectives and are carried out with a different goal in mind.
+They have different objectives and are carried out with different goals in mind.

 Quality control activities are performed throughout the monitoring and controlling phase by the team members.
 This ensures that the product is defect free and all parameters are within acceptable limits.

 Now let us look at a real-world example of the control quality process.

 You were appointed as a project manager for a government contract for the building of a 1,000 km road.
 In your team, you have a quality control engineer to monitor the quality activities.